top of page

 • Work with all your heart, as working for the Lord (Colossians 3:23)

-• Without counsel, plans fail; with advisors plans succeed (Proverbs 15:22)
+• Without counsel, plans fail; with advisors, plans succeed (Proverbs 15:22)

 • Listen to advice and accept instruction to gain wisdom (Proverbs 19:20)

-New Christian Self-Help
+Christian Opposition to Self-Help

 Why do Christians Need Self-Help?